sirodoht/sirodoht.com/content/blog/bias-list-creation-class-methods.md

 * Duplicate the original list.
 Check out every item of the new list, and if it not important remove it.

 If you pick the first way, you will have a shorter *important* list than the second way.
 The reason is that on those items that you are torn whether they are important, you will act with the default action.
-In the first case the default is not copying them to the new list.
-In the second case the default action is not removing them from the new list.
+In the first case, the default is not copying them to the new list.
+In the second case, the default action is not removing them from the new list.

-A way which wouldn't cause a bias, is one with no default action.
-In this case it would be to create two new lists.
+A way which wouldn't cause a bias is one with no default action.
+In this case, it would be to create two new lists.
 One is the unimportant items and the other the important ones.
 Subsequently, there is no default aka *easier* act; either you write the item in the first list or in the second.

 This phenomenon applies to the way we wrote the new endpoint controller.
 Essentially, the *list* was the list of methods in the controllers and the way we operated was the second one, using duplication.